 - 3 tablespoon pistachios crushed

 - 10 – 12 slices of large loaf bread or 15 - 18 slices of normal size bread, preferably 1-2 days old

-- Oil for deep frying can be substituted with oil
+- Ghee for deep frying can be substituted with oil

 - Add sugar and cream to milk.
 Stir with a whisk to make sure the sugar dissolves and cream is mixed properly.
 Let it simmer for 10 - 15 minutes, stirring every few minutes.

 - Take a glass or ceramic serving dish and start assembling the shahi tukda.
 Start by placing a layer of the fried bread slices on the bottom.
 Top with a few ladles of milk, enough to soak the bread, along with 1 teaspoon of the crushed nuts.
 Layer with more bread slices, milk and nuts till the dish is full.
 This is similar how you'd layer a bread pudding.
 The shahi tukray taste best when they are soaked in the milk properly, so choose a shallow rectangle dish or keep to a maximum of 3 layers.
 If using a deep dish, move the bread slices from top to bottom, and bottom to top after an hour of chilling to let them soak the milk properly.

 - Cover the assembled shahi tukda with cling wrap and then chill in the refrigerator for at least 3-4 hours.
 The shahi tukda can be served hot or cold, but in my house it's always served cold.